Commander Where Each Card Must be a Buck or Less

 What are the rules with the dollar limit in Deckbuilding?

 There is no rules committee to Dollar General.
-It is up to you and your playgroup to decide what price guidelines are the best fit and most agreeable.
+Ultimately, it is up to you and your playgroup to decide what price guidelines are the best fit and most agreeable to and how stringent or lax you want to price restriction to be .
 Resources for price guidelines are listed below.

 What do Dollar General decks look like?